GeekVisit/uproot/README.md

 ### OpenWrt - Export

-1. NOTE: Always make a [backup](https://openwrt.org/docs/guide-user/troubleshooting/backup_restore) of your Openwrt Router Files before importing !

-2. Using [Putty](https://www.putty.org/) if on Windows, or other ssh command line client, log into your router and type the following:
+1. Using [Putty](https://www.putty.org/) if on Windows, or other ssh command line client, log into your router and type the following:

     ````bash
         grep -hnr -A3 "config host" /etc/config/dhcp > static_leases.openwrt
     ````

-3. Check if the resulting contains the static leases:
+2. Check if the resulting contains the static leases:

     ````bash
       cat static_leases.openwrt
     ````

-4. To confirm you have all the proper attributes for the static leases, open the /etc/config/dhcp file in vim and compare the resulting output with the "config host" sections in /etc/config/dhcp.
+3. To confirm you have all the proper attributes for the static leases, open the /etc/config/dhcp file in vim and compare the resulting output with the "config host" sections in /etc/config/dhcp.

-5. Using [scp](https://linuxize.com/post/how-to-use-scp-command-to-securely-transfer-files/) or [WinScp](https://winscp.net) if on Windows, download the `static_leases.openwrt` file.
+4. Using [scp](https://linuxize.com/post/how-to-use-scp-command-to-securely-transfer-files/) or [WinScp](https://winscp.net) if on Windows, download the `static_leases.openwrt` file.

-6. You can use the downloaded file as an input file to Uproot to convert to other formats.
-Conversely, using Uproot you can convert other formats to this format.
+5. Use the exported file as an input file to Uproot and convert to your required format.

+    **Example: Convert DD-WRT to a json file**

+    ````bash
+      uprt -i static_leases.ddwrt -b static_leases -g j -L 192.168.0.1 -H 192.168.0.254
+    ````

 ### OpenWrt - Import

-1. NOTE: Always Make a [backup](https://openwrt.org/docs/guide-user/troubleshooting/backup_restore) of your Openwrt Router Files before importing !
+1. NOTE: Always Make a [backup](https://openwrt.org/docs/guide-user/troubleshooting/backup_restore) of your Openwrt Router Files before importing !  **All imports will REPLACE your existing static leases.**

 2. Using [WinSCP](https://winscp.net/) (if on Windows) or a similar scp utility, login to your router and upload the file to be imported to the router (`static_leases.openwrt` in the Open-WRT export example).